 EXAMPLE: A man and woman live together, but are not married.
 They each have two children from previous marriages, and all are applying for Medicaid.
 The medical bills of the woman and her two children are used to meet their own spenddowns, but not those of the man and his two children.
-The medical bills of the man and his two children are used to meet their own spenddowns, but not those of the woman and her two children.
+The medical bills of the man and his two children.
+The medical bills of the man and his two children are used to meet their own spenddowns, but not those of the man and his two children are used to meet their own spenddowns, but not those of the woman and her two children.